 About Kenzo Tange

 Kenzō Tange (1913 – 2005) was a Japanese architect, winner of the 1987 Pritzker Prize for architecture.
 He was one of the most significant architects of the 20th century, combining traditional Japanese styles with modernism.
-His career spanned the entire second half of the twentieth century, producing numerous distinctive buildings in Japan and around the world.
+His career spanned the entire second half of the twentieth century, producing numerous distinctive buildings in Japan and worldwide.
 Tange was also an influential patron of the Metabolist movement.
-He said: “It was, I believe, around 1959 or at the beginning of the sixties that I began to think about what I was later to call structuralism”, (cited in Plan 2/1982, Amsterdam), a reference to the architectural movement known as Dutch Structuralism.
+He said: “It was, I believe, around 1959 or at the beginning of the sixties that I began to think about what I was later to call structuralism” (cited in Plan 2/1982, Amsterdam), a reference to the architectural movement known as Dutch Structuralism.